We’re a Vancouver social media marketing agency full of great ideas.

-When I named the agency Sky Alphabet I was hanging it on the concepts of alpha and beta.
+The name Sky Alphabet was originally based on the concepts of alpha and beta.
+But alphabeta sounded too much like alphaghetti.

 I figured alpha and beta would make sense to the people who hire us: IROs, CEOs, and CFOs.
 And then I stuck my initials on the front.
-But AlphaBeta sounded too much like alphagetti so it was shortened to Alphabet.
+But AlphaBeta sounded too much like alphagetti so I shortened it to Alphabet.

 There are thousands of companies listed in Canada and the US, but only a small sliver receive the majority of the attention.
 With attention comes capital.

-I was freelancing for ad agencies and I could see that many of them were successful with digital, but nobody was doing social.
-Or at least doing social the way social needs to be done.
+I was freelancing for ad agencies and I could see that many of them were successful with digital, but nobody was doing social the way social needs to be done.
 You can’t do social “on the side.”
 It’s too much work.

-Here’s how to tell if your PR or digital marketing agency does social on the side: check how many Twitter followers they have.
+How do you know if your agency does social on the side? check how many Twitter followers they have.

-When we wrote the business plan we could see that SEO budgets and digital ad spend are shifting into social media.
+Our business plan is full of compelling data showing trends such as the fact that SEO budgets and digital ad spend are shifting into social media.
 Even more recently, Forrester reported that social media is “the channel that best suits engaging digital-first buyers.”
 Obviously that’s a big deal.

 — GANG (@gangsocial) September 11, 2017